Starting a food business

 You will need to consider how you will manage your business to ensure that the food is safe for your customers to eat.
 Many businesses base their systems on the Food Standards Agency's pack called Safer Food, Better Business.
 Thought should also be given to what training you and your staff should have.
 If you are planning to start a food business in the Maldon District, you can contact us for advice.
 You cannot run a food business if you are a prohibited person.

 If you store, prepare, distribute or sell food from premises in this district you need to be registered with us.
 (This includes premises such as restaurants, cafes, hotels, shops, canteens, market stalls, mobile vehicles if they are garaged or are permanently located in the district).
 There is no fee but you must register your business at least 28 days before opening.
-Register online or download a register form to complete.
+Register online.

 Once we have received your registration, we will inspect your premises within 28 days to ensure that you are compliant with food hygiene laws.
 Most businesses will be given a food hygiene rating based on what is found during the inspection.
 In the meantime, if you would like to display a 'waiting inspection' rating sticker, please let us know.
 When registering, if you have not hear from us within 28 days you will be able to operate the business.